Slip and Fall Accidents Overview

 - Repairing the condition would not have been unreasonably expensive or difficult;

 - A serious injury was the foreseeable consequence of not fixing the condition; and,

 - The landlord's failure to take reasonable steps to avoid an accident caused the tenant's slip and fall injury.

 When a slip and fall injury occurs on property owned by a local, state, or federal government entity, special rules will apply.
 Specifically, there are very stringent notice requirements and broad immunity provisions that sometimes shield government entities from liability for injuries that occur on their property.
 Go here to learn more about injury claims against the government.

-Getting Help for Slip and Fall Injuries
+Getting Legal Help with Slip and Fall Injuries

-If you have been injured in a slip and fall on someone else's property and are considering a legal claim, you should discuss your case with an experienced attorney.
+If you've been injured in a slip and fall on someone else's property and are considering a legal claim, you should discuss your case with an experienced attorney.
 You should do so quickly, as there are time limits in which injured persons may file a personal injury lawsuit.
 You can even have a law firm evaluate the merits of your case for free.